 - University Tax or Accounting matters 314-935-9853

-The area-specific compliance offices shall then promptly notify the University Compliance Office and the Office of the Executive Vice Chancellor & General Counsel.
+The area-specific compliance offices shall then promptly notify the University Compliance Office and the Office of the Vice Chancellor and General Counsel.

 If external auditors/inspectors or university personnel who receive audit notifications are unsure which office is the appropriate area-specific compliance office, they should promptly contact the University Compliance Office at 314-362-4915 for assistance.